9 Things You (Probably) Didn’t Know About Harrison Ford on His 78th Birthday

 Ford has the uncanny ability to both carve a niche for himself in critically-acclaimed films (The Mosquito Coast, Presumed Innocent) while also juggling multiple big-budget franchises (think: Star Wars’ galactic hero Han Solo or the whip-toting, fedora-wearing archaeologist Indiana Jones).
 Although he often steps out of the limelight to fly planes, spend time with his family or just simply take a time-out from the hustle and bustle of Hollywood, Ford is never gone for too long.
 He’s been a movie mainstay since he first partnered up with Chewbacca to help rid the galaxy of Darth Vader and his minions — which is all pretty impressive considering the former carpenter almost didn’t make it in Hollywood.

-We dug up nine things you (probably) didn’t know about Harrison Ford.
+Read on for nine things you (probably) didn’t know about Harrison Ford.

 1. He’s a college dropout